-Accepting that it is not possible to identify, anticipate or eliminate every risk that may arise and that risk is an inherent part of doing business, our risk management process aims to provide reasonable assurance that we understand, monitor and manage the main uncertainties that we face in delivering our objectives, including in our tax affairs.
-Our risk management process provides a framework through which we can consistently identify, assess, prioritise, manage in accordance with our risk appetite, monitor and report risks, including tax risk.
+Accepting that it is not possible to identify, anticipate or eliminate every risk that may arise, and that risk is an inherent part of doing business, our risk management process aims to provide reasonable assurance that we understand, monitor and manage the main uncertainties that we face in delivering our objectives, including in our tax affairs.
+Our Enterprise Risk Management (ERM) process provides a framework to identify, assess, prioritise, manage in accordance with our risk appetite, monitor and report risks, including tax risk.